cube3power/atsd/api/data/series/examples/query-period-endtime.md

-# Series Query: Period Endtime
+# Series Query: Period End Time

 ## Description

 By default, period start time is based on calendar.

 For a 1-minute period, each period starts at 0 seconds of each minute.
 For a 1-hour period, the period starts at 0 minute and 0 seconds of each hour, etc.